ant-design/ant-design-pro-site/docs/router-and-nav.en-US.md

 ### Menu

-The menu is generated according to [`router.config.js`](https://github.com/ant-design/ant-design-pro/blob/master/config/router.config.js), and the concrete logic is implemented in the `formatter` method in `src/layouts/LoadingPage`.
+The menu is generated according to [`router.config.js`](https://github.com/ant-design/ant-design-pro/blob/master/config/router.config.js), and the concrete logic is implemented in the `formatter` method in [`src/layouts/BasicLayout`](https://github.com/ant-design/ant-design-pro/blob/master/src/layouts/BasicLayout.js#L227).

 > If your project does not require a menu, you can remove the mount of the `SiderMenu` component directly in `BasicLayout`.
-And set `const MenuData = []` in `src/layouts/LoadingPage`.
+And set `const MenuData = []` in `src/layouts/BasicLayout`.

+> If you need to request a menu from the server, you can set [menuData](https://github.com/ant-design/ant-design-pro/blob/master/src/layouts/BasicLayout.js#L227) to state.
+Then the status is modified by the network acquisition.

 ### Bread Crumbs